nagarjuna915/CodeBuildDotnetTestReportExample/README.md

 At AWS re:Invent 2019, [AWS CodeBuild](https://aws.amazon.com/codebuild/) announced a new test reporting feature which can help make diagnosing test failures in CodeBuild much easier.
 You can read more about it [here](https://aws.amazon.com/blogs/devops/test-reports-with-aws-codebuild/).

-As of the time of writing this post CodeBuild supports JUnit XML or Cucumber JSON formatted files for creating test reports.
 I wanted to use this feature for .NET and after a little research I was able to quickly add support for .NET tests to my CodeBuild projects.
 Let's take a look at how I made this work.

 ## Project Setup